How to Teach the

 You can explain to your students that there are two kinds of letters in

 the English alphabet: vowels

-and consonants.
+.
 Tell them that you will learn more of each

 kind as you continue with your lessons.